snehilvj/dmc-docs/docs/dash-ag-grid/dash-ag-grid.md

 Key concepts:

-* Define the renderer function in a `.js` file in  `/assets/` under `window.dashAgGridComponentFunctions` namespace.
+* Define the cell renderer function in a `.js` file in  `/assets/` under `window.dashAgGridComponentFunctions` namespace.
 Dash registers these components with the grid.
 * Set `cellRenderer` to the function name.
 * Pass extra props to the function with `cellRendererParams`.